glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

    a block of null bytes is still used as the CBC initialization vector.
    All but the last block of ciphertext is discarded.
-7. The last block of ciphertext of step 6 is converted to a hexdecimal string, and returned as the checksum.
+7. The last block of ciphertext of step 6 is converted to a hexadecimal string, and returned as the checksum.

 Security Issues
 ===============
 This algorithm it not suitable for *any* use besides manipulating existing Oracle10 account passwords, due to the following flaws [#flaws]_:

-* It's use of the username as a salt value means that common usernames (e.g. ``system``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.
+* Its use of the username as a salt value means that common usernames (e.g. ``system``) will occur more frequently as salts, weakening the effectiveness of the salt in foiling pre-computed tables.